sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 const importResult = await glue.appManager.inMemory.import(definitions, mode);
 ```

 The `import()` method accepts a list of [`Definition`](../../../reference/glue/latest/appmanager/index.html#Definition) objects as a first parameter and an import mode as a second.
 There are two import modes - `"replace"` (default) and `"merge"`.
-Using `"replace"` will replace all existing in-memory definitions with the provided ones, while using `"merge"` will merge the existing ones with the provided ones, replacing the application definitions with the same name.
+Using `"replace"` will replace all existing in-memory definitions with the provided ones, while using `"merge"` will merge the existing ones with the provided ones, replacing the app definitions with the same name.
 Use the `imported` property of the returned [`ImportResult`](../../../reference/glue/latest/appmanager/index.html#ImportResult) object to see a list of the successfully imported definitions and its `errors` property to see a list of the errors:

 ```javascript
 const importedApps = importResult.imported;